3 Registrable Maintenance Liabilities

 Child support assessments made under the CSA Act are registrable maintenance liabilities.

 Where parents or children are not eligible for an assessment under the CSA Act, child maintenance in Australia is determined by the courts on a case-by-case basis.
-Financial support for children is determined under the FL Act along with other issues arising from family breakdown including spousal maintenance.
+Financial support for children in these cases is determined under the FL Act along with other issues arising from family breakdown, including spousal maintenance.

 The Registrar can register overseas maintenance liabilities arising in a reciprocating jurisdiction for collection, in the same way that Australian court orders and child support assessments are registered.

 Once the Registrar has registered an overseas maintenance liability for collection, the liability must be administered in the same way that Australian child support assessments and orders are administered.
-In most ways, the Registrar administers these cases in the same way as Australian Stage 1 liabilities, however there are some important differences.
+In most respects the Registrar administers these cases in the same way as Australian court orders or agreements, however there are some important differences.

 The chapters in this part describe the types of registrable maintenance liabilities, notification requirements, how court orders are varied and some hints on how to interpret difficult clauses and commonly used expressions.
 The registration of overseas child support orders, court registered agreements and liabilities is also described.